Vyral/base-template/_posts/2018-05-23-take-a-look-at-the-latest-market-report.md

 In terms of the year-over-year change in price (according to price range), homes in the low to middle price ranges are up 8.5%; middle to moderately priced homes are up 7%; and higher-priced homes are up 5.4%.

-<br>According to the NAR’s Housing Affordability index, **affordability today is higher than it was between 1985 and 2007.** The only reason affordability is down in relation to the last eight years is the bust and recovery periods; we were selling distressed and short sale homes that were selling 50% to 80% on the dollar.
+According to the NAR’s Housing Affordability index, **affordability today is higher than it was between 1985 and 2007.** The only reason affordability is down in relation to the last eight years is the bust and recovery periods; we were selling distressed and short sale homes that were selling 50% to 80% on the dollar.
 Overall, the country’s affordability is still in really great shape.

 {% include pullquote.html %}